NIKOLAI-GOGOL444/mini-swerve-drive-train/README.md

 # Mini Swerve Drive Train

-inspired by my love of FRC swerve modules and drive trains, they're so freaking cool.
+inspired by my love of FRC swerve modules and drive trains, they're so freaking cool. this project is documented on forge, stardance, and horizons.
+AI declaration for hackclub
+I worked with claude to turn my google docs parts list into a BOM.CSV file.
+I also use gemini or other chatbots to help me write code and understand data protocols.
+I never copy and paste exactly what is given to me without understanding what it is or why, but instead use AI as a learning tool to help me better learn and understand programming. especially as a new programmer, I am entirely self taught using online resources, and AI has been a very useful tool for my learning.

 # 2026-06-25: some pretty important CAD fixes, and a chasis!